aizip/Rag-Eval-flow/README.md

 A flexible, configuration-driven framework for running evaluations on language models.

-> **🚧 Active Development on `refactor` Branch 🚧**
+> **🚧 Active Development on `development` Branch 🚧**
 >
 > This branch contains a significant refactoring of the framework.
 It is unstable and subject to breaking changes.
-For a stable version, please use the `development` branch.

 -----

 ## Installation